datahub-project/datahub/docs/managed-datahub/slack/saas-slack-troubleshoot.md

 <FeatureAvailability saasOnly />

+This document provides troubleshooting guidance for the Slack integration.
+For more details on setting up the Slack integration, [click here](./saas-slack-setup.md).

-## Verifying the Slack Integration is working
+## Prerequisites - Testing the Slack Integration
 First and foremost, we recommend using the 'Send a test notification' feature to verify whether the issue is with the integration setup, slack's systems, or DataHub.
 The modal will provide a rich description of an error if there is one.
 You can access this feature either by going to the Notifications page in your settings, or a subscription drawer.
 <p align="center">